-In late May of 2015, I made a few more tweaks to the homepage design, including creating a brand new logo for Magnet4Blogging.
+In June of 2015, I made a few more tweaks to the homepage design, including creating a brand new logo for Magnet4Blogging.

-You're probably thinking to yourself - "Goodness me, how many changes did you make to the design of your blog in the first year, Fabrizio?"
+I know exactly what you’re thinking – “Goodness me, how many changes did you make to the design of your blog in the first year, Fabrizio?”

-It's ridiculous, I know.
-But the truth is, I was never really happy with any of the branding, style, or design I came up with and felt that I needed to chop and change things frequently.
+It’s ridiculous, I know, right?
+But the truth is, I was never really happy with any of the branding, style, or design I came up with and felt that I needed to chop and change things so frequently.
+I was actually getting tired of doing it too.

 OK, so we finally, finally, get to the traffic stats for the first year of my blogging business.

-Once again, I'll remind you that I'm sharing with you just the traffic, income and stats for this blog only.
+Again, I’ll remind you that I’m sharing with you just the traffic, income, and stats for this blog only.
+Let’s do this –

-From the very start, traffic has been steadily increasing.
+From the very start (first post published), traffic has been increasing steadily.

-The traffic took a bit of a nose dive over the Christmas holidays, as expected, but it slowly climbed back up again over the last three months as you will see in the screenshot below.
+The growth of the traffic took a bit of a nosedive over the Christmas holidays, as expected, but it slowly climbed back up again over the last three months as you will see in the screenshot below.

-I did sweat a little bit when Google Penguin update 3.0 was rolled out late last year (November 2014), I must admit.
+I did sweat a little bit when the Google Penguin update 3.0 was rolled out late last year (November 2014).

 I didn’t really know what to expect, especially having experienced first hand how an algorithm update can quickly change everything overnight.

-But, as it turned out, traffic increased ever so slightly a few weeks after the update, I was happy about that.
+But, as it turned out, traffic increased ever so slightly a few weeks after the update, and so I was happy about that.

 Here’s a quick overview of the traffic stats for the first 12 months.
 In brackets, I’ve included the traffic for the last 3 months.